Build an ISO Hybrid Live Image¶

 dmsquash

-Boot the live iso only for ISO checksum verification.
+Boot the Live iso only for ISO checksum verification.
 This is possible with both modules but the

 overlay